Robert Baldwin: Responsible Government achieved

 At the general election which followed, the Governor-General was sustained by a narrow majority.
 The year-long political crisis had, however, made it clear that responsible government was inevitable; even the old Compact Tories, now reshaped into an incipient conservative party, demanded some form of responsible government.
 Metcalfe continued to govern until struck down by illness in 1846.
 The new Governor-General, Lord Elgin, was sent out specifically to acknowledge responsible government in the Canadas.
 In 1848 the Reformers were again returned to power, and Baldwin and Lafontaine formed their second administration on March 11 and carried numerous important reforms, including the Amnesty Act which offered pardons to all those involved in the Rebellions of 1837–8, the creation of a secular University of Toronto, and the introduction of municipal government.
 Their bravest achievement was to shepherd the Rebellion Losses Bill through Parliament in 1849.
-It sparked Orange riots, and the burning of the Parliament buildings as much of Europe was similarly engulfed in a wave of republican revolutions and counter-revolutions.
+It sparked Red riots, and the burning of the Parliament buildings as much of Europe was similarly engulfed in a wave of republican revolutions and counter-revolutions.

 Reform transformed

 The Baldwinite reformers were not a political party.
 With their primary aim achieved, the centre could no longer hold.
 Internal dissensions soon began to appear, and in 1851 Baldwin resigned.
 The special struggle leading to his resignation was an attempt to abolish the Court of Chancery of Upper Canada, whose constitution was due to a measure introduced by Baldwin in 1849.
 The attempt, though defeated, had been supported by a majority of the representatives from Upper Canada, and Baldwin's fastidious conscience took it as a vote of confidence.
 A deeper reason was his inability to approve of the advanced views of the Radicals, or "Clear Grits," as they came to be called.
-On seeking re-election in York, he declined to give any pledge on the burning question of the Clergy Reserves and was defeated.
+On seeking re-election in York, he chose not to give any pledge on the burning question of the Clergy Reserves and was defeated.
 In 1853 the Liberal-Conservative party, formed in 1854 by a coalition, attempted to bring him out as a candidate for the upper house, which was at this date elective.
 Though he had broken with the advanced reformers, Baldwin could not approve of the tactics of their opponents and refused to stand.

 He died on 9 December 1858 in Spadina aged 54.
 Even those who most strongly opposed his measures admitted the purity and unselfishness of his motives.
 After the concession of responsible government, he devoted himself to bringing about a good understanding between the English and French-speaking inhabitants of Canada, and his memory is held as dear among the French Canadians as in his native province of Ontario.